Prague Experience logoPrague tourist information & travel guide logo

 Map 1: New Town to Old Town | Map 2: Old Town to Lesser Town

-Prague Shopping - click to ZOOM OUT to large map of Prague
+Prague Shopping - click or tap to ZOOM OUT to large map of Prague

 Old Town & Lesser Town shopping